kevinamiri/maila/src/pages/tools/email/email-subject-line.en.md

     id: 1
     label: "Goal or intent"
     type: "text"
-    placeholder: "Ask for a donation before December 31st."
+    placeholder: "Introducing new feature of a product"
   mission:
     name: "mission"
     id: 2